 Wakefield has proudly remained family-owned and operated since its founding.
 Today, the third generation, led by Mitchell, Justin and Clinton, are actively involved in the day-to-day operations.
 Strong family’s values shape every aspect of the business, from their sustainable land management practices to how the Taylor’s engage with and define the leadership of the Australian wine industry.

-Adam Eggins, Chief Winemaker: Adam’s innovative approach and renowned skill & expertise in the craft of winemaking consistently earns critical acclaim for the wines produced at Wakefield.
+Adam Eggins, Chief Winemaker: Adam’s innovative approach and renowned skill and expertise in the craft of winemaking consistently earns international critical acclaim for Wakefield.

 Chad Bowman, Winemaker: A true local, Chad was born and bred in the Clare Valley, and growing up surrounded by his family’s vineyards, you could say wine is definitely in his blood.